 PLOTS Guide - Introduction

-This is good news for hunters, of course, as it is the goal of Game and Fish to maintain the highest amount of quality habitat in the program as possible.
+Of course, this is welcome news for hunters, as it is the Department’s aim to maintain the highest amount of quality habitat in the program as possible.

 I write this most years in this space, and will continue to do so, as a reminder that when hunters find a PLOTS tract they want to hunt, that they treat the land and landowners with respect.

 That includes not cleaning your harvested game in an approach where others can see, and picking up your trash when you leave.

 The Department’s PLI personnel work hard with willing landowners to secure these acres and both parties embrace the understanding that hunters will leave little trace.

 As I write this in early July, the landscape across much of North Dakota looks wonderful thanks to timely precipitation and summer heat.